electron/electronjs.org-old/data/blog/electron-14-0.md

 ### New Electron Cadence

 Beginning in September 2021 with Electron 15, Electron will release a new major stable version every 8 weeks.
 You can read the [full details here](https://www.electronjs.org/blog/8-week-cadence).
 Electron 15 will begin beta on September 1, 2021 and stable release will be September 21, 2021.
+You can find [Electron's public timeline here](https://electronjs.org/docs/tutorial/electron-timelines).

+Additionally, Electron will be changing supported versions from latest three versions to latest four versions until May 2022.
+See [see our versioning document](https://electronjs.org/docs/tutorial/electron-versioning) for more detailed information about versioning in Electron.